Each time I visit France, my friends all ask me if I miss the country and if I’m planning to come back for good.

 I have really good friends in Canada, but no family except for Feng and my in-laws.

 Maybe a bit too much, considering demonstrating is almost a form of exercise.
-But I wish more Canadians care about national politics, which after all are important!
+But I wish more Canadians cared about national politics, which after all are important!

 In Canada, GST and PST are never included in the price, nor is the tip in restaurants.
 I can never ever prepare my change at the cashier because I don’t know the final price.
 And I’m still not natural at calculating tips!

-- Historic cities: most cities are old and the heritage is preserved.
+Most cities are old and the heritage is preserved.
 There are tons of museums and everything is beautiful.
 Most cities in Canada are quite new and buildings are obviously not as pretty.

 Now, what I don’t miss:

-- Life is very expensive in France.
-If I was working (which is not a given considering the high unemployment rate), I would probably make between 1000–1500 € a month.
+If I were working (which is not a given considering the high unemployment rate), I would probably make between 1000 and €1500 a month.
 Enough to survive and rent a small place, but I wouldn’t travel or go out much.
-I don’t make much in Canada, but I feel I can afford more: there are always cheap clothes on sale, entertainment like concert tickets are okay, eating out in ethnic restaurants is cheap enough etc.
+I don’t make much in Canada, but I feel I can afford more—there are always cheap clothes on sale, entertainment like concert tickets are okay, eating out in ethnic restaurants is cheap enough, etc.

-- Renting a place can be a real headache: there is a housing crisis in bigger cities and finding a place can be tough.
+There is a housing crisis in bigger cities and finding a place can be tough.
 Plus, landlords are very picky and often demand a permanent job with a high salary.

-- Lack of public phone booth: everybody has a cell phone these days in France.
+Everybody has a cell phone these days in France.
 Now, when you are visiting, you have to rely on phone booths, but unlike Canada, they don’t work with coins but with phone cards, which you have to buy beforehand.
-Calling a cell is amazingly expensive (a 3 € phone cards to call cell phones lasted about 5 minutes), and even calling local numbers can be pricey.
+Calling a cell is amazingly expensive (a €3 phone card to call cell phones lasts about 5 minutes), and even calling local numbers can be pricey.
 I like it better in Canada: 50 cents unlimited local calls and local cells!
 Plus, phone booths in France are heading towards extinction, and they can be hard to find.

 So, what do you guys miss from home?
 What don’t you miss?Share this article!